Saminyead/facebook_personal_msg_bot/README.md

 3. Doesn't Meta have an API for this?

 Yes, they do in fact.
 It's called the Send API, documentations for which can be found <a href="https://developers.facebook.com/docs/messenger-platform/reference/send-api/">here</a>.
-But it only works for if you want to send a message through a Facebook Page you own.
-So, this API is mostly useful for business purpose e.g. sending the same messages to your customers.
+But it only works if you want to send a message through a Facebook Page you own.
+As a result, this API is mostly useful for business purposes e.g. sending the same messages to your customers.
 But there is no API which allows you to send messages from your personal account to your friends.
 Hence, the bot.

-So yes, the bot is not extremely useful for business purposes - use the Send API for that.
-But if like me, you want to send the same message to lots of friends without having to open a group that will be mostly dead - you can use this.
+So yes, the bot is not extremely useful for business purposes -- use the Send API for that.
+But if like me, you want to send the same message to lots of friends without having to open a group that will be mostly dead -- you can use this.